GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --connectionId=connectionId      Id for the connection that must be unique to JBrowse.
 Defaults to
                                    'connectionType-assemblyName-currentTime'

+  --out=out                        synonym for target

   --overwrite                      Overwrites any existing connections if same connection id

   --skipCheck                      Don't check whether or not the data directory URL exists or if you are in a JBrowse
                                    directory

-  --target=target                  [default: ./config.json] path to config file in JB2 installation directory to write
+  --target=target                  path to config file in JB2 installation directory to write out to.
-                                   out to.

 EXAMPLES
   $ jbrowse add-connection http://mysite.com/jbrowse/data/